yottapanda/website/content/posts/cloud-router.md

 You'll need to replace the `ens3` interface name; you can check yours by doing an `ip link show` and looking for the first one beginning with "e".
 It may look something like `enp0s12`.

-11. Start the wireguard server:
+11. Start the Wireguard server:

 ```bash
 chown root:root /etc/wireguard/wg0.conf